-A national study by the U.S. Forest Service and the Davey Institute in 2014 examined Trees’ role in cleaning the air we breathe.
+A national study by the U.S. Forest Service and the Davey Institute in 2014 examined the role trees have in cleaning the air we breathe.
 Trees are especially valuable in ridding the air of pollutants like nitrogen dioxide, ozone, sulfur dioxide, and fine particulates such as ash.
-Because of this service that Trees provide, the researchers estimated that 850 lives are saved each year in this country, and 670,000 incidences of acute respiratory symptoms are prevented.
+Because of this service that trees provide, the researchers estimated that 850 lives are saved each year in this country, and 670,000 incidences of acute respiratory symptoms are prevented.
 The dollar value is nearly $7 billion in health care savings.

-This study, also published by Geoffrey Donovan in 2011, dealt with pregnant women in Portland, Oregon, and examined the correlation between the birthweight of their babies and the amount of Tree canopy around their home.
+This study, also published by Geoffrey Donovan in 2011, dealt with pregnant women in Portland, Oregon, and examined the correlation between the birthweight of their babies and the amount of trees around their homes.
 Even after accounting for the women’s ages, incomes, and all the other obvious factors that could influence their children’s birth weights, women in leafier neighborhoods were less likely to have underweight babies than women in other areas.
-It’s possible that the presence of Trees has a calming influence on mothers-to-be, and the lack of stress they experience leads to healthier babies, although more research needs to be done on this seldom-studied topic.
+It’s possible that the presence of trees has a calming influence on mothers-to-be, and the lack of stress they experience leads to healthier babies, although more research needs to be done on this seldom-studied topic.

-In 2012, researchers from the University of Vermont published a study from Baltimore, Maryland, showing a link between Tree-lined streets and a decrease in crime.
-On average, a 10 percent increase in Tree canopy corresponded with a roughly 12 percent decrease in robberies, burglaries, thefts, and shootings.
+In 2012, researchers from the University of Vermont published a study from Baltimore, Maryland, showing a link between trees-lined streets and a decrease in crime.
+On average, a ten percent increase in tree canopy corresponded with a roughly 12 percent decrease in robberies, burglaries, thefts, and shootings.

 Japanese forest bathing can boost mental and physical health.

 In Japan, the practice of “forest bathing,” or shinrin-yoku, is a popular way to de-stress.
-It involves simply spending some time among the Trees, walking in the woods, inhaling the scents, listening to the birds, and appreciating nature with all of your senses.
-To Tree-lovers coping with hectic lifestyles, this practice needs no formal sanction, but Dr. Qing Li of Nippon Medical School in Tokyo has given forest bathing further credence with scientific studies that prove its effectiveness.
-A number of these experiments have shown forest bathing’s ability to reduce subjects’ levels of anxiety, anger, and depression, and the practice has also been shown to boost the immune system.
+It involves simply spending some time among the trees, walking in the woods, inhaling the scents, listening to the birds, and appreciating nature with all of your senses.
+To tree lovers coping with hectic lifestyles, this practice needs no formal sanction, but Dr. Qing Li of Nippon Medical School in Tokyo has given forest bathing further credence with scientific studies that prove its effectiveness.
+A number of these experiments have shown forest bathing has the ability to reduce subjects’ levels of anxiety, anger, and depression, and the practice has also been shown to boost the immune system.